 underground cabling would be required to suit the project requirements.
-High Pressure Oil Pipeline A Hazard Analysis Report was prepared during the preparation of the Melrose Park North Planning Proposal to address DPE's and School Infrastructure NSW's concerns about the proximity of the Viva high pressure oil pipeline to the new school site in the northern precinct.
-This report covers the entire Melrose Park precinct and concludes that the maximum individual fatality risk only occurs at two locations where the Gore Bay Pipeline changes direction and would only apply to sensitive land uses (schools, hospitals, etc.).
-These uses are not currently proposed on the subject sites.
-Therefore, the proposed redevelopment satisfies the individual fatality risk criteria.
-Despite the report concluding that there is no risk to the subject sites, the report does recommend several measures, many of which relate to sensitive land uses such as hospitals, aged care facilities and child care centres.
-The remaining recommendations are in relation to the detailed design of the future buildings within the precinct.
-Given the Proposal is still at rezoning stage, the Arriscar report is sufficient to satisfy item 5 (e) of the Gateway Determination.
-Further studies will be undertaken at Development Application and Construction Certificate stage once the use and design of each individual building is known.
-The pipeline owner, Viva energy, has advised that as part of the detailed design and further future development applications on the site that a Safety Management Study (SMS) shall be undertaken in accordance with AS2885 to ensure the safety of the surrounding environment and people regarding the maintenance, operation and integrity of the pipeline.
+High Pressure Oil Pipeline A high-pressure oil or petroleum pipeline is shown to be present in proximity to the development.
+The pipeline is operated by Viva Energy Australia and is described as the Gore Bay Pipeline containing either oil or petroleum.
+The pipeline is located on the southern side of Hope Street and traverses the northern precinct boundary between Atkins Street and Waratah Street.
+At the intersection of Hope Street and Waratah Street, the pipeline heads in a southerly direction along the western side of Waratah Street to the Parramatta River and to the east of the development precinct.
+Viva have advised that as part of the detailed design and further future development applications on the site that a Safety Management Study (SMS) shall be undertaken in accordance with AS2885 to ensure the safety of the surrounding environment and people regarding the maintenance, operation and integrity of the pipeline.
 Stormwater As per general engineering practice and the guidelines of Parramatta City Council, the proposed stormwater drainage system for the development will comprise a minor and major system to safely and efficiently convey collected stormwater run-off from the development to the legal point of discharge.
-Details of the proposed system for the development will be defined during the

-Development Application Stage of the

-project.

-The minor system will consist of a piped

-drainage system designed to accommodate

-the 1 in 20-year ARI storm event (Q20).
-This

-results in the piped system being able to

-convey all stormwater runoff up to and

-including the Q20 event.
-The major system

-will be designed to cater for storms up to

-and including the 1 in 100-year ARI storm

-event (Q100).
-This major system employs

-overland flow paths to safely convey excess

-runoff from the site.

-As part of the new development, the council

-drainage and easements from the low point

-in Hope Street will need to be considered.

-Realignment of a portion of the drainage line

-will be required to suit the new building

-layout over the site.
-Consideration to

-overland flow from the low point will also be

-required.
+Details of the proposed system for the development will be defined during the Development Application Stage of the project.
+The minor system will consist of a piped drainage system designed to accommodate the 1 in 20-year ARI storm event (Q20).
+This results in the piped system being able to convey all stormwater runoff up to and including the Q20 event.
+The major system will be designed to cater for storms up to and including the 1 in 100-year ARI storm event (Q100).
+This major system employs overland flow paths to safely convey excess runoff from the site.
+As part of the new development, the council drainage and easements from the low point in Hope Street will need to be considered.
+Realignment of a portion of the drainage line will be required to suit the new building layout over the site.
+Consideration to overland flow from the low point will also be required.

+10.1.2.
 How has the planning proposal adequately addressed any social and economic effects?